connorjs/swapi-typespec/README.md

 I created this project to learn about TypeSpec through first-hand usage.

+The generated Open API 3 specification has 878 lines (with no blank lines) in a single file.
+The TypeSpec source has 493 lines (about ⅓ are blank lines for readability) split across 8 files for logical organization, which is a ~45% reduction in lines of code.

+If we ignore the imports, using statements, and blank lines within models, then the TypeSpec only has 353 lines.
+That means a 60% reduction in code to maintain.

 ## Getting started

 Follow these steps to consume the generated Open API specification for SWAPI.